-If you’re health-conscious or have diabetes, you’re likely a pro at reading food labels.
-But what about products that use sugar alcohol as a sweetener?
+If you’re health-conscious (especially if you have diabetes), you’re likely a pro at reading food labels.
+But how much do you know about products that use sugar alcohols as a sweetener?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Sugar alcohols may have a slight influence on your blood sugars, but overall, they’ve long been thought to be safe to include as part of a balanced diet,” says registered dietitian Tegan Bissell, RD, LD.
 “New research shows that that might not be as true as we once thought, though.”

 Bissell explains what you need to know to reap the benefits and avoid the drawbacks.

 The term itself is actually misleading: There is no alcohol in sugar alcohols, and there’s no sugar, either.
 “Sugar alcohols are a type of carbohydrate and have a chemical structure that’s similar to sugar,” Bissell says.

 Though they occur naturally in some foods, most sugar alcohols found in packaged foods are manmade and manufactured.
 Food manufacturers use these sugar alcohols to sweeten their products while reducing calories.

 “Sugar alcohols stimulate the tongue’s sweet taste buds, which adds flavor without extra sugar or calories,” explains Bissell.
 “Food companies use them so that they can market their foods as low-carb, sugar-free or diabetes-friendly without sacrificing taste.”

 Because of this, they’re often found in products that are labeled “diabetes-friendly” or “keto-friendly.”
 Common sugar alcohols include:

 More information on those individual ingredients in a moment.
 But for now, let’s delve a little deeper into what sugar alcohols do, on the whole — both good and bad.